 - Marketing cost.
 Those hockey stick graphs in countless business plans become more feasible when more than 50% of the world having an Internet-connected mobile phone.
 Also the ability to motivate early adopter users through Utility Tokens dramatically reduces the cost and risk of the Go To Market phase.

 - Server costs.
 The VC game plan that worked brilliantly for a long time was wait until you see that hockey stick, then invest so that the entrepreneur can buy servers.
 Think of Peter Thiel investing in Facebook.
 In P2P dececentralized networks these costs are minimal.

 VC Funds have had a very good ride.
 Partners who leave to invest their own capital are already hugely wealthy and by making the transition to this new world will become even more wealthy.

 However it is likely that startup VCs will move straight to the new 0 and 30 model.
 Investing before a Token sale can be a great deal as there is less risk of being “crammed down” by big Funds coming in later.
 A Token sale is non-dilutive.

-In summary this is good news for entrepreneurs, harder work for investors but lots of opportunity for those who ride this wave.
+In summary this is good news for entrepreneurs and, although it is harder work for investors, there is lots of opportunity for those who ride this wave with skill.
 It is particularly good news for entrepreneurs and their families who do NOT live in Silicon Valley as “moving to the Valley” is no longer the only game plan.